 Definitions of HCV Incidence

-The incidence of hepatitis C virus (HCV) infection is defined as the number of new infections in a specific region over a specific time period; the incidence data is typically reported out for a 1-year period, often in conjunction with cumulative and comparative multiyear data (Figure 1).
+The incidence of hepatitis C virus (HCV) infection is defined as the number of new infections in a specific region over a specific time period; the incidence data is typically reported for a 1-year period, often in conjunction with cumulative and comparative multiyear data (Figure 1).
 The Centers for Disease Control and Prevention (CDC) defines the incidence of HCV in the United States (or in each state) as the number of acute HCV cases that occur per year, which is the closest proxy of actual new infections.
-The incidence rate is the number of cases per total population (typically defined as number of cases per 100,000 persons).
+The incidence rate is the number of cases per total population (typically defined as the number per 100,000 persons).

 Method of Estimating HCV Incidence

-Most individuals with acute HCV infection do not have a clinically-evident illness and most do not seek medical care.
+Most individuals with acute HCV infection do not have a clinically evident illness, and most do not seek medical care.
 In addition, many cases of diagnosed acute hepatitis C are not reported.
 Thus, determining the true incidence of new HCV infections per year based on the number of reported cases requires highly complex epidemiology modeling techniques.[1]
-For each new acute HCV case that is reported in the United States, the CDC estimates there are approximately 13.9 actual new acute HCV cases (reported and unreported) that have occurred.[1,2] This high ratio (total estimated cases to actual reported cases) is primarily a result of the large proportion of persons with acute HCV who have asymptomatic or minimally symptomatic infection and do not seek medical care, or have undiagnosed infection (Figure 2); the passive HCV reporting system likely also contributes to the low number of reported acute HCV cases.
-The CDC provides several numbers related to the incidence of hepatitis C in the United States, including number of reported acute cases, estimated number of acute clinical cases, estimated number of new infections, and rates per 100,000 persons at the state and national level.[2]
+For each new acute HCV case that is reported in the United States, the CDC estimates there are approximately 13.9 actual new acute HCV cases (reported and unreported) that have occurred.[1,2] This high ratio (total estimated cases to actual reported cases) is primarily a result of the large proportion of persons with acute HCV who have asymptomatic or minimally symptomatic infection and do not seek medical care, or who have undiagnosed HCV infection (Figure 2); the passive HCV reporting system likely also contributes to the low number of reported acute HCV cases.
+The CDC provides several numbers related to the incidence of hepatitis C in the United States, including the number of reported acute cases, estimated number of acute clinical cases, estimated number of new infections, and rates per 100,000 persons at the state and national level.[2]

 HCV Incidence Data

-- Gender: The number of reported cases of acute HCV infections in 2019 was higher in males (2,471) than in females (1,653), with males accounting for 60% of the acute HCV infections in 2019 (Figure 5).[2]
+- Sex: The number of reported cases of acute HCV infections was roughly twice as high in males (3,321) than in females (1,640), with males accounting for two-thirds of the acute HCV infections.[2]

 Importance of HCV Incidence Data